Tagline: Welcome to America in 2019, when the best men don’t run for president, they run for their lives.

 Best Arnie Pun

-After tussling with a steroid-pumped, chainsaw-wielding Buzzsaw, Richards gets into a test of strength which ends with the weapon being jammed into our antagonist’s nether regions.
+During a tussle with a steroid-pumped, chainsaw-wielding Buzzsaw, Richards gets into a test of strength, one which ends with the weapon being jammed into our antagonist’s nether regions.
 With Buzzsaw’s weightlifting belt now split down the middle, Amber enquires about the monster’s whereabouts:

 Amber Mendez: What happened to Buzzsaw?